Eden Donatelli: Overview

 Eden excelled in speed skating at a time when no other BC female had qualified to the National Short Track Team.
 Eden was also the only female Anglophone on the Canadian team for many years.
 She regularly competed against Sylvie Daigle, Natalie Lambert, Susan Auch, Maryse and Annie Perrault, Isabelle Charest and Christine Boudrias.
 As a young Long Track skater Eden's main competition was Catriona LeMay (Doan).

-Her sport was notwell known or well televised and as such she had little or no sponsorship to offset her costs.
-This meant that her family bore the brunt of her travelling, equipment, and training expenses, as well as those of her father/coach.
-Eden benefited from the support of her home community of Mission, as well as the Mission Racers Speed Skating Club.
-She also had many wonderful coaches: Clara Overend, Dennis Brain, Sandra Clements, Larry Lewin, and of course, her father, George Donatelli.
+Her sport was not well known or well televised, and as such she had little or no sponsorship to offset her costs.
+This meant that her family bore the brunt of her travel, equipment, and training expenses, as well as those of her father/coach.
+Eden benefited from the support of her home community of Mission and the Mission Racers Speed Skating Club.
+Her coaches included Clara Overend, Dennis Brain, Sandra Clements, Larry Lewin, and her father, George Donatelli.

-Feeling a need to share her experiences to children, Eden was part of the Athlete's Motivation Excellence Program 1988-1991.
+Feeling a need to share her experiences to children, Eden was part of the Athlete's Motivation Excellence Program 1988–1991.
 She also began coaching after retiring from competition in 1992.
 She currently coaches with her dad and her husband at three local clubs (Maple Ridge, Sardis and Langley).
 Aside from coaching six days a week, Eden presents regularly at Abbotsford District teaching conferences and has presented at teaching conferences in Vancouver and Victoria.

 Legacy

-Many rules and laws have been re-thought and re-worded due to her exemplary achievements at such a young age, thus smoothing the difficult road ahead for future generations of young speed skaters.
-Her inspiring feats have encouraged many young girls and boys to take up the sport of short track speed skating and her coaching skills continue to help them reach their dreams.
+"Many rules and laws have been re-thought and re-worded due to her exemplary achievements at such a young age, thus smoothing the difficult road ahead for future generations of young speed skaters.
+Her inspiring feats have encouraged many young girls and boys to take up the sport of short track speed skating and her coaching skills continue to help them reach their dreams".
+This is copied from the Ridge Meadows Racers website page introducing Eden Donatelli as Head Coach.